paperswithcode/model-index/docs/1_quickstart/howitworks.md

 ## Linking files

-Models, Metadata and Results can also be in separate files and linked into the main `model-index.yml` file:
+You don't have to keep everything in a single file.
+You can split the model index into separate files and then link to them in the main `model-index.yml` file (with `inception-v3.yml` containing the same model dictionary as above):

 ```yaml
 Models: